Distance Sensor#

 object velocity#

-The object velocity block returns the current velocity of a detected object in m/s (meters per second).
+The object velocity reporter block reports the relative velocity of the detected object as a decimal number in m/s (meters per second).

 ([Distance1 v] object velocity in m/s)